Updated on January 15th, 2025

 7. In perforated packages

 The small perforations in packaging are precisely what pantry moths exploit to infiltrate and infest.
 These tiny gaps provide the perfect entryway for moths to access stored foods, laying the groundwork for a full-blown infestation.
-It's this accessibility through perforations that underscores the need for vigilance in inspecting even the seemingly intact packaging for any signs of damage or entry points.
+It's this accessibility that underscores the need for vigilance in inspecting even the seemingly intact packaging for any signs of damage or entry points.

 Prevention tip: Regularly inspect all food packaging upon purchase and before storage.
 If any perforations or damage are detected, transfer the contents to airtight containers.